 While there have been concerns regarding the company's financial stability, Speich clarified that Siemens Energy does not face a liquidity problem.
 Therefore, a capital increase, which has been considered as one potential solution, does not appear warranted at this point.

-The difficulties faced by Siemens Gamesa have raised questions about the of Siemens Energy.
+The difficulties faced by Siemens Gamesa have raised questions about the management of Siemens Energy.
 According to Speich, confidence in the company's leadership has waned due to the issues at Gamesa, which surfaced shortly after the completion of the takeover.
 However, Speich noted that discussions around major management changes may be premature at this stage.

 Nevertheless, the investor stressed the need for the Siemens Energy board to regain the trust of shareholders.
 He also suggested that Siemens Energy's former parent company, Siemens AG, shares some responsibility in addressing the challenges.
 Siemens AG still holds a direct 25.1% stake in Siemens Energy, and its management board members are part of Siemens Energy's supervisory board.
 Additionally, they were part of the board of directors of Siemens Gamesa before its downsizing during the takeover process.